SLDGroup/NN_Mass/README.md

 \
 \
 \
-if you find our paper useful, please consider citing our paper:
+if you find our code useful, please consider citing our paper:
 ```
 @article{bhardwaj2019does,
   title={How Does Topology of Neural Architectures Impact Gradient Propagation and Model Performance?},